-12.4 Manure storage covers
+15.4 Manure storage covers

-- It is important to reduce exposure of manure to the environment, that is farmers should minimize air/wind movement over manure, rain and sunlight to reduce ammonia emissions. - Heaping together manure and covering reduces contact with air. - Ensuring that solid manure is covered helps prevent loss of nutrients in the manure and reduce odour in the air. - Covers can be as simple as straw/hay, synthetic covers or permanent covers.
+- It is important to reduce exposure of manure to the environment, that is farmers should minimize air/wind movement over manure, rain and sunlight to reduce ammonia emissions. - Heaping together manure and covering reduces the surface area of exposed material reducing contact with air. - Nitrogen, in the form of ammonia is lost from organic manure when it comes in contact with air.
+Ensuring that solid manure is covered helps prevent loss of nutrients in the manure and reduce odour in the air. - Covers can be as simple as straw/hay, synthetic covers or permanent covers.
+Organic matter that float to the top also serve as a natural cover.